AI-Mercenary/EntpSearch/README.md

 **Responsibilities:**
 - Provide a modern, user-friendly search experience via Streamlit.
-- Allow filtering by source tags (e.g., “github”, “notion”, etc.) and/or context-aware AI-generated content tags.
+- Allow filtering by source tags (e.g., "github", "notion", etc.) and/or context-aware AI-generated content tags.
-- Use an LLM to match user queries to content tags and calculate document relevance.
+- Use an LLM (Google Gemini, OpenAI GPT) to match user queries to content tags and calculate document relevance.
 - Return ranked, transparent results with tag and relevance breakdowns.

 ---